Basilica of Our Lady of Geneva: History

-The venerated Marian image crowned by the Pontifical decree of Pope Pius XI in 26 April 1936.
+The venerated Marian image crowned by the Pontifical decree of Pope Pius XI on 26 April 1936.
+By the Roman sculptor, Carlo Maria Forzani.

 The dedication was celebrated 4 October 1857.
 Father Gaspard Mermillod, future episcopal vicar of Geneva pronounced the sermon.
 He was later expelled from Switzerland by the government.

 After the coming to power of an anti-clerical government, Notre Dame was occupied on 5 June 1875, and closed.
 This occupation was accompanied by a protest against the Roman Catholic Church and more unrest.
 The commitment of Catholics to this sanctuary became even greater.
 The building was bought by the Catholic Church in 1911.

 To accommodate the American pilgrims, the 7:00 p.m.
-Catholic Mass on Sundays is in the English language.
+Catholic Mass and recitation of the Holy Rosary on Sundays is in the English language.